Mazda CX-90: Philippines

+Taiwan

+The CX-90 was launched in Taiwan on 22 May 2024, with three variants: 33T AWD Elite, 33T AWD Premium and 33T AWD Premium Captain Seat, all variants are solely powered by a 3.3-liter e-Skyactiv-G mild hybrid gasoline (33T) and comes standard with all-wheel drive.
+In January 2025, the CX-90 line-up was updated with nine airbags became standard for all variants and the Elite trim was replaced by the Elite Plus with the inclusion of new features.

+Vietnam

+The CX-90 was launched in Vietnam on 27 February 2026.Imported from Japan, in the sole 2.5 PHEV Signature AWD 7S variant powered by the 2.5-liter e-Skyactiv PHEV gasoline plug-in hybrid.

 North America

-The CX-90 was introduced to the North American market in spring 2023.
+The CX-90 was introduced to the North American market in April 2023.

 In the United States, the initial trim levels for the inline-six models included Select, Preferred, Preferred Plus, Premium, Premium Plus, S, S Premium, and S Premium Plus.
 For the 2025 model year, the Preferred Plus, Premium, and S trims were discontinued, and a new Premium Sport trim was added.
 For plug-in hybrid models (PHEV), the trims offered are Preferred, Premium, and Premium Plus.
-For 2025, the Premium Sport trim replaced Premium.
+For the 2025 model year, the Premium Sport trim replaced Premium.

 In Canada, the available inline-six trims are GS, GS-L, GT, GT-P, and Signature.

-In Mexico, the CX-90 was released in May 2023 and is available in a single inline-six trim level: Signature.

 Latin America

 Chile

-In Chile, the CX-90 was launched on 16 October 2023 in a single "Signature" inline-six trim level.
-On 30 May 2024, a "Premium", which compared to the U.S. version of the trim, lacks Nappa leather and has minor styling differences.
+The CX-90 was launched in Chile on 16 October 2023, in the sole Signature inline-six variant.
+In May 2024, the Premium variant was introduced, which compared to the U.S. version of the trim, lacks Nappa leather and has minor styling differences.

 Mexico

-In Mexico, the CX-90 was released on 11 April 2023 in a single "Signature" inline-six trim level.
-The CX-70 went on sale on 22 May 2024 in a single "Grand Touring" inline-six trim level.
+The CX-90 was released in Mexico on 11 April 2023, in the sole Signature inline-six variant.
+The CX-70 went on sale in Mexico on 22 May 2024, in the sole Grand Touring inline-six variant.

+Middle East

+The CX-90 alongside the CX-60 debuted in the Middle Eastern markets on 22 February 2024.